ProjectLemon/vicious-tomato-password-generator/README.md

 The principle behind the algorithm of this password generator and why it is so secure is well described here: http://security.stackexchange.com/a/6096

+(Short summary of the above link)
+This password generator creates secure passwords because they are:
+1. Long (brute force persistent)
+2. Easy to memorize (Can be saved inside your head)
+3. Completly random (Prevents dictionary optimizations)

 This repo includes a python script and a c program.

 ### Install: